CUNY-CL/wikipron/README.md

-By default, the results appear on the terminal, where each line has the orthography of a word, followed by a tab and then the word's pronunciation in IPA.
+By default, the results appear on the terminal, where each line has the orthography of a word, followed by a tab and then the word's pronunciation in the [International Phonetic Alphabet (IPA)](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).

 For example commands using advanced options, the [`languages/wikipron/scrape`](languages/wikipron/scrape) script shows